 A Free or One license requires sharing of telemetry metadata with Cribl.
 Cribl uses this metadata to help us understand how to improve the product and prioritize new features.

-Telemetry payloads are sent to an endpoint located on https://cdn.cribl.io/telemetry/.(For versions prior to 2.2, this endpoint is 34.220.85.61:8000.)
+Telemetry payloads are sent from all LogStream nodes, to an endpoint located on https://cdn.cribl.io/telemetry/.(For versions prior to 2.2, this endpoint is: 34.220.85.61:8000.)